Journey with us to Patagonia...

 Hey Ladies!
 It's time we hit the wilderness together.

-We’ll be journeying to Patagonia for two weeks, beginning with visiting the Megellanic penguins in their natural habitat, then journeying to Torres del Paine where we’ll spend the next 9 days marveling at the dramatic landscape from the trail, taking on the challenge of the full O Circuit – arguably the most impressive hike in all of Patagonia.
+Journey to Patagonia for two weeks, beginning with visiting the Megellanic penguins in their natural habitat, then journeying to Torres del Paine where we’ll spend the next 9 days marveling at the dramatic landscape from the trail, taking on the challenge of the full O Circuit – arguably the most impressive hike in all of Patagonia.
 Walk alongside the vast Southern Patagonian Ice Field for a full day (an experience not available on the shorter W Trek), and enjoy delicious meals each night.
 Following our hike, we’ll relax in comfort and luxury at the Hotel Las Torres, and enjoy a Full Paine bus tour of the park to see all of the things we didn’t see from the trail, plus a horseback ride led by a gaucho.

 Two wanderlust addicts and adrenaline junkies about to take you on an epic adventure!